aosabook/500lines/search-engine/README.md

         build_skip_file(path)

-This uses the `write_tuples` function explained earlier, passing it a `gzip.GzipFile` to automatically close when it's done.
+This uses the `write_tuples` function explained earlier, passing it a `gzip.GzipFile` to automatically close when it’s done.
-It might be more sensible to write the data in an uncompressed form, then later launch a background `gzip` process to compress it, since about half of the program's run time is taken up by compression.
+It might be more sensible to write the data in an uncompressed form, then later launch a background `gzip` process to compress it, since about half of the program’s run time is taken up by compression.

 The `build_skip_file` function is similarly simple;
-its only tricky bit is that it lists the chunk names before opening the skip file so it won't mistake the skip file for a chunk:
+its only tricky bit is that it lists the chunk names before opening the skip file so it won’t mistake the skip file for a chunk:

     def build_skip_file(path):
         chunk_names = list(path)
         # XXX what about fsync?
         write_tuples(path['skip'].open('w'), generate_skip_entries(chunk_names))

-But that's because the actual skip-file generation logic is in `generate_skip_entries`:
+But that’s because the actual skip-file generation logic is in `generate_skip_entries`:

     def generate_skip_entries(chunk_paths):